IntersectMBO/lsm-tree/doc/final-report/final-report.md

 ## Reproducing the results

+We encourage interested readers to reproduce the benchmark results for themselves.
+To that end we have mostly used benchmark machines which are available to all.
+It is of course also informative to run these benchmarks (and the micro-benchmarks like `fio` and `sysbench`) on the hardware where the library is intended to be used.

 The version of the library that is used as the basis for this report is tagged `final-report` in the `lsm-tree` Git repository [@lsm-tree].
 It can be checked out using the following commands: